Tencent/Forward/source/trt_engine/trt_network_crt/plugins/skip_layer_norm_plugin/README.md

 ## Parameters

-`skipLayerNormPlugin` has plugin creator class `SkipLayerNormPluginDynamicCreator` and plugin class `CustomSkipLayerNormPluginDynamic`.
+`skipLayerNormPlugin` has plugin creator class `SkipLayerNormPluginDynamicCreator`.

 The parameters are defined below and consists of the following attributes: